PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 Measures the current to or from the battery during charging and discharging, respectively.

 On V1, this function uses the charger `IBAT_ADC` register with a 4 mA LSb.
+The V1 charger reports an ambiguous 0 mA while charging is disabled; in that case this function returns [Result](./result.md#enum-class-result)::`NotReady` instead of reporting a misleading zero current.
 On V2, this function uses the MAX17260 `Current` register with a 0.078125 mA LSb.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.